sgaurav14/my-blogs/clqxyosr6000509ky159lgu75.md

         Click on 'Edit routes'.

-    * Click on 'Add route' and give the destination and select target as Internet gateway, it will show your internet gateway ID.
+    * Click on 'Add route' and give the destination which is the internet in our case it is generally taken as 0.0.0.0/0 and select the target as Internet gateway, it will show your Internet gateway ID.

         ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1704295654705/f89a6368-0af0-4d39-b832-1d42c3b38864.png align="center")